fraMade/MD_ligand_receptor/README.md

 ___

-**GROMACS** is used to partition the trajectory into PDB files from which interaction data can be extrapolated.
+To extrapolate the interaction data, we first use **GROMACS** software, to convert each timestamp of the trajectory into a PDB file.

 The singularity image of **PLIP** extracts from the PDB files the non-covalent interactions; singularity allows for a containerized version of PLIP without having to worry about its dependencies.
-The interactions data are then stored inside csv and json files ready to be visualized using the attached tool.
+The interactions data are then stored inside both csv and json files ready to be visualized using the attached analysis tool, which generate a plotly dashboard, which provide a series of interactive plots.

 **MPI for Python** is used to divide the work among the processes; in order to install Python packages, it is often recommended to use a virtual environment:
 #### Build a virtual environment: